-• Electricity - The number of shore-side electricity supply points at the Bulgarian inland ports was 90 in 2018.
-There are no targets for the period 2020-2030 in either the NIR or the NPF.

-• LNG -Information is not available in the Bulgarian NIR.
+- Electricity The number of shore-side electricity supply points at the Bulgarian inland ports was 90 in 2018.
+There are no targets for the period 2020-2030 in either the NIR or the NPF. - LNG -Information is not available in the Bulgarian NIR.
+The Bulgarian NPF reported one LNG refuelling point in 2016.